nodonutsforyou/swapipython/README.md

 pip install -r requirements.txt pytest
 ```
 There would be some failed tests, but this is expected.
+Alternativly, I've added a docker image to run the suite.
+More details bellow.
  #### Task 1
 ```
  Before you start, to validate the request itself, we would like to see a test suite that hits all the possible endpoints.